colatkinson/colatkinson.github.io/_drafts/osxfuse.md

 around 2009. osxfuse was then forked from it around 2011, and has been the only solution for running your FUSE on macOS since then.

-# Hold up, what's a "kext signing certificate?"
+osxfuse is, by necessity, a kernel module (or "kext" in Apple land).
+Using the BSD VFS interface, it presents itself as a traditional filesystem driver, and then forwards filesystem operations across the kernel boundary to the FUSE.
+At this high level, it operates very similarly to FUSE on Linux, though obviously there are some differences at the lower levels.
+Since it's a kext, shipping it to users requires some special provisions.

+# Much Ado About Signing

 Now this may come as a shock to some of you, but Apple *really* doesn't seem to like it when third party developers change just about anything about their UX.
 They only added an API for adding badge icons to Finder in 2014--and that was only because Dropbox just kept reverse engineering it anyway.

-Deploying a kernel extension for macOS requires it be signed using a special Kernel Extension Signing Certificate, which can only be acquired from Apple.
-After you've paid your $99 to get into the standard developer program, getting one of these certs requires going through an extra application process which, as I understand it, is quite rigorous.
-And of course, there's a high probability that you'll be denied at the end of it.
+Deploying a kext requires it be signed using a special Kernel Extension Signing Certificate, which can only be acquired from Apple.
+Getting one of these certs requires going through a fairly rigorous application process.
+And of course, at the end of it all, you can be denied with no real recourse.
+Basically, your project lives and dies at the will of Apple--a markedly different approach from what you're used to if you're used to the Linux and Windows approaches to third-party kernel modules.

-Now Google, when they forked osxfuse, were able to get one of these certs.
-But most software shops don't have hundreds of billions of dollars in yearly revenue, and would presumably face more scrutiny.

 Now here's the kicker: Benjamin Fleischer has one of these certificates for osxfuse.
 In fact, if you google his name, the vast majority of the results are